 We had a week of rehearsals, and then I did some one-to-one rehearsals for the character because it was quite a big character.
 It took about two or three weeks maybe to get ready for it.

-How different was it filming Horrid Henry to The Boy in the Dress?
+How different was it filming as Weeping William in Horrid Henry: The Movie to Dennis in The Boy in the Dress?

-Had you read the Horrid Henry books beforehand?
+Had you read the Horrid Henry books before being cast in the film as Weeping William?

 It was really enjoyable.
 It was really fun filming with David Walliams, he was really nice and was really kind to me on set.
 Both of them actually, not just because of the comedians but with everyone I was on set with, it felt like everyone was just having a good time.
 That’s something I’ve noticed on film sets, that everyone a lot of the time feels like they are enjoying themselves.